What Robots Actually Are

 Artificial intelligence is software that performs cognitive tasks: recognizing faces, translating languages, predicting equipment failures, generating text.
 It runs on servers, laptops, and phones.
 It does not, by itself, interact with the physical world.
 A large language model has no arms.
 A computer vision system has no legs.
 An AI that beats the world champion at Go has never picked up a physical game piece.

 Robotics is the engineering of physical machines that act in the world.
 For most of the field’s history (roughly 1960 through 2015), robots operated with minimal intelligence.
 An industrial arm on a car assembly line followed the same programmed path thousands of times per day.
-It did not “think” in any meaningful sense.
-It executed instructions, and those instructions were painstakingly written by a human programmer who specified every millimeter of movement.
+It did not “think” in any meaningful sense, it just executed instructions, and those instructions were painstakingly written by a human programmer who specified every millimeter of movement.

-The two fields are converging fast.
-Modern robots increasingly rely on AI for perception (using machine learning to identify objects), for planning (using reinforcement learning to figure out how to grasp novel items), and for adaptation (using foundation models trained on millions of examples to handle situations they have never explicitly seen before).
-Boston Dynamics’ Atlas humanoid, Hyundai’s showcase for physical AI, uses learned behaviors to navigate terrain that would have required years of hand-coded rules a decade ago3.
+However, the fields of robotics and artificial intelligence are converging briskly.
+Modern robots increasingly rely on AI for perception (such as using machine learning to identify objects), for planning (using reinforcement learning to figure out how to grasp novel items), and for adaptation (using foundation models trained on millions of examples to handle situations they have never explicitly seen before).
+Boston Dynamics’ Atlas humanoid, Hyundai’s showcase for ‘physical AI’, uses learned behaviors to navigate terrain that would have required years of hand-coded rules in the 2010s3.

-The overlap is growing.
-A new category of company, sometimes called “physical AI” or “embodied intelligence,” is trying to build general-purpose AI that controls robots across many tasks.
+A new category of company, sometimes called “physical AI” or “embodied intelligence,” is trying to build general-purpose software that control robots across many tasks.
 Figure AI, which raised $675 million in its Series B in early 2024 and followed with a $1 billion+ Series C at a $39 billion valuation in September 20254, is betting that a single AI system can make a humanoid robot useful in factories, warehouses, and eventually homes.
 Whether that bet pays off depends on solving problems in both AI and robotics simultaneously, which is exactly why it is so expensive and so uncertain.

-For the purposes of this Core, we treat AI as one of several enabling technologies that make robots more capable.
-It is not the whole story.
-A robot with brilliant AI and a flimsy gripper still drops things.
+For the purposes of this Core, we treat AI as just one very broad catch-all term among a variety of enabling technologies that are making robots more capable.
+After all, a robot with brilliant autonomous decision-making abilities and a flimsy rubber gripper still drops things!

 The Five Subsystems

-Every robot, regardless of form factor or application, contains some version of five core subsystems.
+Regardless of form factor or application, every robot contains some version of five subsystems.
 Knowing what they are gives you a framework for evaluating any robotics product or company:

 1. Sensors collect data about the robot and its environment.
 Cameras, LIDAR (Light Detection and Ranging) units, force sensors, encoders that track joint positions, temperature probes, microphones.
 Some are pointed outward (what is happening around me?) and some are pointed inward (what are my own joints doing?).
 We will cover these in depth in Module 3.

 2. Computation and control processes sensor data, runs algorithms, and sends commands to the actuators.
 This can range from a simple microcontroller executing pre-programmed routines to a full onboard computer running real-time perception, planning, and learning systems.
-Module 4 covers this layer.
+Modules 4 and 5 cover this layer.

 3. Actuators produce movement.
 Electric motors (the most common in modern robots), hydraulic cylinders (for applications requiring enormous force), or pneumatic systems (for lighter, faster motion).
 The actuator determines how strong, fast, and precise the robot’s movements can be.
 Module 2 goes deep here.

-4. End effectors are the tools at the business end of the robot: the gripper that picks up a box, the welding torch that joins metal, the suction cup that lifts a silicon wafer, the scalpel that makes an incision.
+4. End effectors is our namesake because they are the tools at the ‘business end’ of the robot that do the work: the gripper that picks up a box, the welding torch that joins metal, the suction cup that lifts a silicon wafer, the scalpel that makes an incision.
 The end effector determines what tasks the robot can actually perform.
 A robot arm without an end effector is an expensive paperweight.

 5. Power keeps everything running.
-Batteries for mobile robots, wall power for fixed industrial arms, sometimes hydraulic power units for heavy machinery.
+Batteries for mobile robots, wall power for fixed industrial arms, sometimes fuel cells for heavy machinery.
 Power constrains where the robot can operate, how long it can work, and how much it can carry (because the battery itself has weight).
-Module 6 covers power systems.
+Module 7 covers power systems.

 These five subsystems interact in ways that make the whole system harder to build than any individual component.
-That interaction is the subject of Module 7 (The Integration Challenge), and it is the reason robotics companies burn through cash in ways that pure software companies do not.
+That interaction is the subject of Module 8 (Building Complete Systems), and it is the reason robotics companies burn through cash in ways that pure software companies do not.

 Why Atoms Are Harder Than Bits

-There is a reason that software ate the world before robots did.
-Software scales at near-zero marginal cost.
-You write the code once, copy it a billion times, and distribute it over the internet in seconds.
-If the code has a bug, you push a patch.
-If the market shifts, you pivot the product with a few sprints of engineering work.
-The feedback loop from idea to deployed product can be measured in weeks.
+There is a reason that software ‘ate the world’ before robots did.
+Software scales at near-zero marginal cost, as a software developer can write code once, copy it a billion times, and expeditiously distribute it over the Internet.
+If the code has a bug, it can be as trivial as pushing a patch.
+And if the market shifts, it can be feasible to adjust the product with a few sprints of engineering work.
+The feedback loop from idea to deployed product can be measured in weeks and was unlike anything we saw previously in civilization.

 Robots live in the physical world, and the physical world is unforgiving.